-Detailed information concerning the methods of presentation and the optimal compilation of a degree package is available from the Chairperson of the Department of Economics.
+Detailed information concerning the methods of presentation and the optimal compilation of a degree package is available from the chairperson of the Department of Economics.

-A master's degree in Economics (including the degree with specialisation in Economic Policy Analysis or Money and Banking) can, subject to the approval of the Chairperson of the Department, be obtained in one of the following three ways:
+A master's degree in Economics, Applied Econometrics, Financial Economics and Investment Management, Economic Policy Analysis or Money and Banking can, subject to the approval of the chairperson of the department, be obtained by following either option (i) or (ii) below.

+Options: